lgmorand/workshop-aca/_entries/02-03 createapp.md

 ### Create your first app

 Let's create and deploy your first hello-world application with the command `az containerapp create` which is documented [here](https://docs.microsoft.com/fr-fr/cli/azure/container).
-You can use a ready-to-user container image such as `mcr.microsoft.com/azuredocs/containerapps-helloworld:latest`.
+You can use a ready-to-use container image such as `mcr.microsoft.com/azuredocs/containerapps-helloworld:latest`.

 > Use `az containerapp --help` to discover the different available parameters

-Don't forget to set the parameter `--ingress` to `external` to make the container app available to public requests (exposed to Internet).
-By adding, the query parameter, you can format the result returned by the create command: `--query configuration.ingress.fqdn`
+Don't forget to set the parameter `--ingress` to `external` to make the container app available to public requests (exposed to the Internet).
+By adding the query parameter, you can format the result returned by the create command: `--query configuration.ingress.fqdn`

 {% collapsible %}